Table of Contents

 git add remote nameOfTheRemote yourRepoURL

-For example we will add a repository like this.
-In our case name of remote is origin.
+For example, we will add a repository like this.
+In our case name of the remote is the origin.

 git remote add origin https://github.com/testaccount/testrepo.git